Madagascan rousette: Habitat

 The habitat of the Madagascan rousette is generally found to be associated with forests.
 They will roost well beyond the time of twilight.
 Many roosts have been found within caves however some bats have been found without a known cave roost, suggesting that the Madagascan rousette may sometimes roost within tree holes or other alternatives.
 They are observed to be highly mobile within a forest environment.
 This suggests that these bats could serve a role as pollinators and disperse seeds.
 The details of their diets are unknown but they have been observed to feed on introduced fruit as well as the fruits and nectar of endemic trees.
 They have also been found to primarily forage within eucalyptus forests.

 Disease ecology

 Members of the family Pteropodidae have been known to be natural hosts for many different types of viruses emerging within and near the Indian Ocean.
 Madagascan rousettes have been assayed and found to have antibodies against viruses similar to Hendra, Nipah, and Tioman, suggesting that these viruses have circulated around Madagascar in the past.
 The Nipa virus is known to be harmful to humans, causing fevers and other symptoms potentially associated with death.
-These viruses are associated with the Paramyxoviridae family.
+These viruses are associated with the Paramyxoviridae family, which are often found in animals and have the potential to be transmitted to humans.
 These findings represent a potential health concern as Madagascan rousettes are commonly hunted and consumed by humans.
 However, further studies are needed to determine the extent of these risks.